-As per the experts, Kubernetes is a modified form of Docker to put them to a better outlook.
+As per the experts, Kubernetes is a modified form of Docker and acts as a container orchestrator for container platforms like Docker.
 Kubernetes has provided an infrastructure that has offered developers to be more stateless, scalable, self-healing, and flexible.
 Kubernetes lets you scale up specific services that were previously broken into microservices.

-Additionally, it enables the user’s ability to specify instance quantities and qualities.
+Additionally, it enables the user to specify instance quantities and qualities.
 Kubernetes made that happen and restarts as per need.
 Google open-sourced the Kubernetes project and has brought 15 years of knowledge to process with an edge speed.
-Soon, we are supposed to see the adoption of every possible cloud environment to support Kubernetes.
+It is anticipated that we will soon see the adoption of every possible cloud environment to support Kubernetes.
 Developers can scale up to get real scale production workloads along with fault tolerance that may not have been possible otherwise.

-Below are some contributing benefits of Kubernetes that has proven to change the management and orchestration of containers.
+Below are some contributing benefits of Kubernetes that have proven to change the management and orchestration of containers.

 1. Automatic Bin-Packing

-The technology of Kubernetes schedules containers and packages your application automatically based upon their available resources and requirements.
-Also, they don’t sacrifice availability.
+The technology of Kubernetes schedules containers, and packages your application automatically based upon their available resources and requirements—without sacrificing availability.
 Kubernetes balances between best efforts and critical workloads to assure complete utilization and save unused resources.

 2. Service Discovery & Load Balancing

 With Kubernetes, you don’t need to worry about communication and networking to modify your application.
 Moreover, you don’t need to adjust your applications to use with an unknown discovery mechanism for services.
-The reason is, Kubernetes assigns containers their own IP addresses along with a single DNS name to an entire set.
-This can help to load-balanced traffic across the clusters.
+This is because Kubernetes assigns containers their own IP addresses along with a single DNS name to an entire set.
+This can help to load-balance traffic across the clusters.

 3. Storage Orchestration

 With Kubernetes, you can mount the automatic storage system of your choice.
-Also, it opts you for both local storage services, a public cloud provider including AWS and GCP, or even a shared network storage system including Gluster, Ceph, iSCSI NFS, Cinder, or Flocker.
+It also gives you the option for local storage services, a public cloud provider including AWS and GCP, or even a shared network storage system including Gluster, Ceph, iSCSI NFS, Cinder, or Flocker.

-Users, most like the feature of Kubernetes.
-It is a kind of a personal favorite for most of them.
-Kubernetes are designed in a way that they can restart automatically when containers fail during execution.
-They are programmed to discard those containers that don’t comply with user-defined health check quality standards and don’t advertise them until they are fit for use.
-Moreover, if any nodes die itself, it reschedules and replaces those failed containers with other available nodes.
+Users most like the self-healing feature of Kubernetes.
+Kubernetes is designed to restart automatically when containers fail during execution.
+It is programmed to discard those containers that don’t comply with user-defined health check quality standards, and will not deploy them until they are fit for use.
+Moreover, if any nodes die, Kubernetes reschedules and replaces those failed containers with other available nodes.